Zenith-Team/Tsuru/README.md

 # Tsuru

 #### New Super Mario Bros.
 U Hack Framework and Extension
 So basically this is just a massive compilation of code hacks for NSMBU made with scalability, accuracy, and integrity in mind.
-Besides the code hacks, there is also a multitude of headers included, to minimize the amount of reverse-engineering required for modifying the game for others.
+In addition to the code hacks, there is also a multitude of headers included, to minimize the amount of reverse-engineering required for modifying the game for others.
 Make sure to also grab the assets pack from the releases page when installing the hacks.
 Project started on March 9 2021.

 # What's here